Founder and Technical Advisor – Alie Eleveld

 She is Vice Chair of the Board of Directors of Nyanza Reproductive Health Society in Kisumu and Warden for the Dutch community in Western Kenya on behalf of the Embassy of the Kingdom of the Netherlands in Nairobi.

 Alie was decorated in 2013 by the Dutch Queen as a Knight in the Order of Orange Nassau for her dedication and work with vulnerable communities.
 In 2014 she became recipient of the Crystal of Hope Award endowed with Euro 100,000 and handed to her during the opening ceremony of Life Ball 2014 in Vienna, Austria.
-Under Alie’s leadership over 40 studies were published in peer reviewed international journals, where SWAP was implementing partner.
+Under Alie’s leadership SWAP received international recognition and over 50 studies were published in peer reviewed international journals, where SWAP has been implementing partner.